vincetreur/Postman/README.md

 - Fixed issue when used in combination with Dagger

 Version 1.1.0
-- Postman produces less output
+- Postman produces less output, max 1 line per class
+- Complete logging is now written to the generated class
 - Removed the need to import the annotations package
-- Improved type checking for lists and maps, warnings are also logged in generated class
+- Improved type checking for lists and maps.
+This may break your build if you use raw types

 #License